Putin says Russia economy will be cured, offers no remedy

 The rouble has fallen about 45 percent against the dollar this year, and suffered particularly steep falls on Monday and Tuesday, but Putin refused to call it a crisis and said it would eventually rise again.

-"If the situation develops unfavorably, we will have to amend our plans.
+"If the situation develops unfavourably, we will have to amend our plans.
 Beyond doubt, we will have to cut some (spending).
-But a positive turn and emergence from the current situation are inevitable," Putin said in comments to a packed conference center that were broadcast live to the nation.
+But a positive turn and emergence from the current situation are inevitable," Putin said in comments to a packed conference centre that were broadcast live to the nation.

 Although he said the recovery might take two years, much will depend on how long the West maintains sanctions on Russia over its role in the Ukraine crisis.